-With payslips now being issued more commonly online and electronically via email, it is important to ensure that payslips are correct every time employees receive their pay.
+Payslips are now more commonly issued online and electronically via email, rather than in hard copy the old fashioned way.
+It is, therefore, important to ensure that payslips are correct every time employees receive their pay.
 Your employer is required to give you a payslip.
 At the end of the financial year (30 June), employers must also give employees a PAYG summary (Pay as You Go statement).
 This payment summary is an extra pay slip required by the Australian Taxation Office to record your full year’s worth of pay received from the employer.
 If your PAYG withholding payment summary is missing or lost, you should request a copy from your employer.

 A payslip must include the following information:

-If employees are paid by an hourly rate, the payslip should also contain the employee’s ordinary hourly rate and how many hours they worked at that rate.
-However, if paid an annual salary, the rate should be as on the last day of the pay period.
+If employees are paid at an hourly rate, the payslip should also contain the employee’s ordinary hourly rate and how many hours they worked at that rate.
+If an employee is paid an annual salary, the rate should be as on the last day of the pay period.
 Wages cannot be deducted unless there has been written consent or is required by law.
 These deductions include tax, superannuation and court ordered deductions.

 Most modern accounting systems, including MYOB and Xero, also include leave balances on payslips.
 While this is not a legal requirement, it is best practice to include the balance on each pay slip.

 As an employer, you must provide payslips by the Fair Work Act 2009 (Section 536), Fair Work Regulations 2009 (Reg 3.46) or relevant state legislation.
 These employer obligations include issuing payslips to your employees within one day of receiving pay in a confidential manner suitable for their employment.
 In addition to payslips, employers must also record any leave taken by a worker and the balance of leave which they have not taken.